Grant Program Objectives

 - Encourage through educational activities the understanding of actions beneficial to the environment

-- Contracts amounts vary annually, based on available funds.
+- Grant amounts vary annually, based on available funds.
 There is no minimum grant request.

-- The contract period is approximately one year.
+- The grant period is approximately one year.

-- PRIDE requires that contract recipients fund or show in-kind services of at least 20% of the contract funds requested.
-Business and community involvement is encouraged.
+- PRIDE requires that grant recipients fund or show in-kind services of at least 20% of the grant funds requested.
+Business and community involvement are encouraged.

 - Teachers from private and public school systems in designated counties served by Eastern Kentucky PRIDE